 - salt and pepper to taste

-- Add the steak to the pan and cook until no longer pink, about 3-4 minutes.
+- Add the steak, season with salt and pepper to taste and cook until lightly golden brown, about 3-5 minutes.

 Grilled Roast Beef and Cheese Sandwich